pinecone-io/recommender-example-typescript/README.md

 - `metadataFields`: This is an array of field names (which are keys of `T`) to be included in the metadata of each `Document`.
 - `pageContentField`: This is the field name (which is a key of `T`) to be used for the page content of each `Document`.

-Here's what it the function does:
+Here's what the function does:

 1. It loops over the DataFrame in chunks of size `chunkSize`.
 2. For each chunk, it converts the chunk to JSON to get an array of records (of type `T`).